2017 United Express passenger removal: Passenger removal

 Three of the selected passengers, a couple and a woman thought to be David Dao's wife, cooperated with the direction to leave the aircraft.
-The fourth, 69-year-old David Dao – a doctor from Elizabethtown, Kentucky and former folk musician – however declined, protesting that he needed to see patients the next day at his clinic.
+The fourth, 69-year-old David Dao – a doctor from Elizabethtown, Kentucky and former folk musician, was initially cooperative but declined upon learning that the flight which he would be rescheduled onto would not leave until the next day, protesting that he needed to see patients the next day at his clinic.
 United Airlines staff requested assistance from the Chicago Department of Aviation Security, a department with powers differing from those of the Chicago Police Department; for example, its officers cannot file arrest reports.

 Dao refused to leave his seat and initially screamed as he was forcefully removed, then fell silent as he apparently lost consciousness.
 In the process, he suffered injuries to his head and mouth when, according to another passenger, aviation security officer James Long threw him against the armrest before dragging him down the aisle by his arms, apparently unconscious.
 During the altercation, several passengers distressed by the incident voluntarily left the aircraft.
 Passengers stated that officers laughed as Dao was dragged from the plane.
 The four United employees then sat in the vacated seats.
 Shortly afterward, Dao boarded the aircraft again with blood coming from his mouth, repeatedly saying "I have to go home" and "just kill me".
 After he collapsed in a seat, he was removed from the aircraft on a stretcher.
 The remaining passengers were then directed to exit the plane while the blood was cleaned up.
 Several passengers recorded the event on video using phone cameras and the videos were widely circulated on social media.
 Another passenger reported hearing Dao claim that he had been chosen because of his Asian ethnicity.
 Dao was taken to a hospital with non-life-threatening injuries, including a broken nose, loss of two front teeth, sinus injuries, and "a significant concussion"; the injuries required reconstructive surgery, according to Dao's lawyer.

 The flight departed at 19:21 CDT and arrived at Louisville at 21:01 EDT.